---

 ## Prerequisites

-Before you begin, make sure you have:
+Before you begin, install:

-* **pnpm** (recommended) or your favorite npm package manager
+* pnpm, npm, or another package manager

-Create a new project using the Geistdocs CLI:
+## Create a project

 ```bash title="Terminal"